-In addition to the impact of our work on policy, regulation, and the science of air quality measurement, the positive influence of our work supporting IMPROVE can be seen in the dramatic improvement in visibility documented in photos over the years and preserved in the memories of visitors to U.S. national parks.
+In addition to our impact on policy, regulation, and measurement techniques, the positive influence of the IMPROVE program is evident in the dramatic improvement in visibility documented in photos over time and preserved in the memories of visitors to U.S. national parks.
 The National Park Service noted that visibility in eastern parks has improved from 50 miles in 2000 to 70 miles in 2015 and in western parks from 90 to 120 miles in the same time period.

 Our ongoing work with the IMPROVE Network is helping to preserve the natural beauty of the National Parks and ensure that these important national treasures will be healthy and safe for future generations.